“Yeah,” said Marguerite as she led Louisa and Lixin into her loft. “Doesn’t it sometimes just make you wanna, like, wash your hands of them all?”

 She was watching him eat.
 “Isham, you need to adopt my suggestions if you want to lose weight.”

 “I agree, I could lose a little weight.
 Can’t we all?
 I know the midday meal is more important than supper.
-I used to live in Germany.
+I used to live in Europe, where it’s the custom.
 But you’re not answering my question.
 I want to know what your job is.
 Is that too much to ask?”

 “I really worry about your health.
 At your age — ”